 2.2 Monitoring, Vulnerabilities & Intrusion Detection.
 Blue State Digital employs third-party software to automatically monitor its environments for vulnerabilities, viruses, and intrusion.
 A Blue State Digital systems administrator and software engineer are on call 24/7 to monitor Blue State Digital’s infrastructure for stability and security around the clock.
 Additionally, Blue State Digital staff performs review of critical network access points and internal systems that store confidential, proprietary, sensitive, or critical information for vulnerability on a regular basis.
 Blue State Digital follows a procedure of daily, weekly, or monthly checklists and log analysis to validate compliance with operational policies and confirm the operability of backup and monitoring systems.

 Blue State Digital disposes of financial data (such as credit card numbers) after transactions are processed, is a PCI DSS-compliant Level 1 Service Provider, and develops software in accordance with the OWASP Top 10 guidelines for web application security.
-All contribution transactions use SSL encryption, and electronic interactions with payment gateways and other exchanges of sensitive constituent information are always encrypted.
+All contribution transactions use modern TLS encryption, and electronic interactions with payment gateways and other exchanges of sensitive constituent information are always encrypted.
 In accordance with BSD’s PCI-DSS compliance, Blue State Digital does not retain credit card numbers after transactions have been completed.